aireilly/openshift-mkdocs/docs/scalability_and_performance/optimizing-storage.md

 !!! important
     Currently, CNS is not supported in OpenShift Container Platform 4.11.

-## Recommended configurable storage technology
+## Recommended configurable storage technology {#recommended-configurable-storage-technology_persistent-storage}

 The following table summarizes the recommended and configurable storage technologies for the given OpenShift Container Platform cluster application.